 15.1 We will pay a Living Benefit (Full or Advancement) if:

-- an Insured Person suffers a Specified Medical Event; and - a doctor approved by us provides the medical evidence to support the claim.
+- an Insured Person suffers a Specified Medical Event (i.e. a specified sickness, injury, or surgery); and - a doctor approved by us provides the medical evidence to support the claim.